-NOTE – The information on this page pertains to pre-litigation notices, such as a notice to pay rent or vacate.
+The information on this page pertains to pre-litigation eviction notices, such as a notice to pay rent or vacate.
 The instructions on this page are not applicable to serving the summons and complaint or any other pleading.

-Free eviction forms.
-Evictions forms are available for free download on our forms page.
+Eviction notice forms are available to download for free on our eviction notice forms page.

 2. Substitute service.

-1) Serve one set of notices in hand.
+1) Serve copies to a person of suitable age and discretion.
 Hand one set of notices (one for each tenant) to either a tenant or someone of suitable age and discretion.
 There is no bright line age limit.
 Rather the idea is someone old enough to understand the importance of the document.

 AND